Are you a participant?

 Presenting

 Q&A session.
-Great for when your audience asks a lot of questions, but awkward if they avoid asking like they’re keeping a silent vow?
+Great if when your audience asks a lot of questions, but it is awkward if they avoid asking like they're keeping a silent vow.

-We’ve got you covered with these 9 tips to turn your Q&A session into a huge success!
+Before your adrenaline starts kicking and your palms are sweating, we've got you covered with these strong 10 tips to launch your Q&A session into a huge success!

 What is a Q&A Session?

-A Q&A (Questions and Answers) session is a segment included in the presentation, Ask me Anything or all-hands meeting that gives attendees the opportunity to voice out their opinion and clarify any confusion they have about a topic.
+A Q&A session (or questions and answers sessions) is a segment included in the presentation, Ask Me Anything or all-hands meeting that gives attendees the opportunity to voice out their opinions and clarify any confusion they have about a topic.
 Presenters usually push this at the end of the talk, but in our opinion, Q&A sessions can also be initiated at the beginning as a fantastic ice-breaker activity!

 A Q&A session lets you, the presenter, establish an authentic and dynamic connection with your attendees, which keeps them coming back for more.
-If they walk away feeling they’ve been heard and their concerns have been addressed, chances are that it’s because you nailed the Q&A segment.
+An engaged audience is more attentive, might ask more relevant questions and suggest novel and valuable ideas.
+If they walk away feeling they've been heard and their concerns have been addressed, chances are that it's because you nailed the Q&A segment.

 Don’t think of Q&A as the last few minutes of your presentation.
 The value of a Q&A session lies in its ability to connect the presenter and the audience, so make the most out of this time, firstly by dedicating more to it.